 Upcoming activities include finishing up assisting at Colt Stoval’s house.
 He is a local Marine that lost his leg to an IED and is currently recovering and in physical therapy in Walter Reed.
 21 September we will be back at the house to install kitchen cabinets and appliances in preparation of his home coming the first week of October.
 We are going to be doing two Buddy Checks this year the first one will be 12 October at the post.
 If you can come and give some time to contact members, I would be appreciative of your time.
 We will be participating in the ISU homecoming Parade 26 October 2019.
 Rumor has it there may be a family picnic afterwards.
 For those that would like to walk are welcome to, but those that cannot walk the route or would like to ride we will have rack wagons to carry those.
 I am inviting all members of the American Legion Family to participate.

-For those members that have paid their dues for the next membership year we will have our early Bird Dinner on October 24, 2019 at 6:30 pm.
 I hope to have a guest speaker on Veterans Benefits.
 So get your membership renewed, more to come on this event.
 Keep any eye on our website and Facebook page for more information on this event.

 We are just a short time away from the reconstitution of our post’s Auxiliary unit.
 They currently meet the third Tuesday of every month at the Department Headquarters starting at 6:30.
 If you have a qualifying family member that would like to get involved, they are welcome to attend these meetings and help them get going.
 They are welcome to attend these meetings to get involved or to find more about the benefits and reasons to get involved.